Frequently Asked Questions

 As an example one can look at the events of 9/11.
 Three planes crashed into building in the USA; two into the World Trade Center and one into the Pentagon.
 The two planes flying into the World Trade Center are viewed as being acts of one-sided violence, since the World Trade Center is not a military target or a representation of the government of the USA.
 The third plane, which crashed into the Pentagon, is, however, coded as state-based violence as the Pentagon is a military installation.

 The UCDP does not apply any labels regarding the nature of organized violence.
-Violence is thus not categorized according to any possible ‘political’ as opposed to ‘criminal’ goals.
+Violence is thus not categorised according to any possible ‘political’ as opposed to ‘criminal’ goals.
 There is little logic to claiming that cattle-rustling and land clashes in Kenya are political whilst battles over the drug market and urban turf in Mexico are criminal.

 Instead, the UCDP looks at whether or not those clashing are organized into identifiable groups.
 If this is the case, and clashes between two such actors cause 25 or more deaths in one calendar year, a non-state conflict is registered in UCDP data.